NavinaMathew/WebexUI/README.md

   agenda item: "discuss challenges" time: = 2 min, this means the a teamspace notification will appear 2 min after the meeting starts and will say "discuss challeneges" in the teamspace
  5. Auto record meeting --> set to False
  6. Allow any user to be cohost --> set to False
+ 7. Submit button - do not press submit button until invitee recommendations has loaded on the form and all fields are completed.
+  - After form is submitted by pressing the submit button, wait for the page to reload.
+  - After the page reloads, the form should be blank.
+  - To test the meeting form again, refresh the page and continue.